spewedprojects/MeditationTracker/README.md

 **Current known issues: (v1.16.c)**
 - App screens not scrollable on tiny screens.

+__Resolved long standing issues:__
-- ~Progress bar does not consider the end date in the date range.~
+- Progress bar does not consider the end date in the date range.
+- Huge space below each goal card.

 **Future updates:**
 - ~Making menu more intuitive - swipe gestures (using navigation drawer)~ __DONE!!__